APM qualification information

 Following the launch of the APM Body of Knowledge, 6th edition and its supporting website on the 8th August 2012, the next phase of the APM Body of Knowledge refresh programme, specifically related to current APM qualifications, is well underway.

-Detailed timetables of further activity, including the introduction of brand new APM qualifications, are below.
+Timetables of further activity, including the introduction of brand new APM qualifications, are below.

 Existing APM qualifications continue to use the APM Body of Knowledge 5th edition as the primary reference source, which will remain available via APM publishing until the qualifications have been fully refreshed.